guhan-mps/CRUD/Readme.md

 ### Installing

 * git clone https://github.com/guhan-mps/CRUD/tree/master

 * If you are going to execute directly on your system set the **DatabaseURL** environment variable to your postgresql connection string in the format postgresql://\[USER\]:\[PASSWORD\]@localhost/\[DATABASE\], **UserModelName** environment variable as your user table name and **ItemModelName** environment variable as your items table name
-* If you are deploying on docker compose, change the **DatabaseURL** environment variable in the docker-compose.yml under python service in the format postgresql://\[USER\]:\[PASSWORD\]@pgsql/\[DATABASE\], **UserModelName** environment variable as your user table name and **ItemModelName** environment variable as your items table name.
+* If you are deploying on docker compose, change the **DatabaseURL** environment variable in the docker-compose.yml under python service in the format postgresql://\[USER\]:\[PASSWORD\]@pgsql/\[DATABASE\] (where pgsql is the  name of the postgres service in docker-compose file), **UserModelName** environment variable as your user table name and **ItemModelName** environment variable as your items table name.
 Also change the environment variables under pgsql service according to the **DatabaseURL** provided.
 * If you are deploying on kubernetes, we would need to hash the environment variable contents into base64 format
     - For Windows: powershell \"\[convert\]::ToBase64String\(\[Text.Encoding\]::UTF8.GetBytes\(\"\[CONTENT\]\"\)\)\"

     - For Ubuntu: echo -n \"\[CONTENT\]\" | base64
     - Set the base64 encoded value of postgresql user, password and database in postgres-username, postgres-password, postgres-database fields of postgres-secret.yaml
-    - Set the base64 encoded value of Database connection string, users table name and items table name in DatabaseURL, UserModelName and ItemModelName fields of fastapi-secret.yaml
+    - Set the base64 encoded value of Database connection string (in the format postgresql://\[USER\]:\[PASSWORD\]@pgsql/\[DATABASE\] where pgsql is the  name of the postgres service in  postgres-service file), users table name and items table name in DatabaseURL, UserModelName and ItemModelName fields of fastapi-secret.yaml

 ### Executing program
 * Stay on the CRUD directory

 * For **Execution on the System**
 ```
 uvicorn backendapi.sql_app.main:app --reload --host 0.0.0.0 --port 8000